To evaluate the level of phosphorus in your blood and to aid in the diagnosis of conditions known to cause abnormally high or low levels of phosphorus

-Phosphorus comes into the body through the diet.
-It is found in many foods and is readily absorbed by the intestines.
-About 70-80% of the body's phosphates combine with calcium to help form bones and teeth, another 10% are found in muscle, and about 1% is in nerve tissue.
+We get the phosphorus we need through the foods we eat.
+It is found in many foods and is readily absorbed by the digestive tract.
+Most of the body's phosphates combine with calcium to help form bones and teeth.
+Smaller amounts are found in muscle and nerve tissue.
 The rest is found within cells throughout the body, where they are mainly used to store energy.

 Normally, only about 1% of total body phosphates are present in the blood.
 A wide variety of foods, such as beans, peas and nuts, cereals, dairy products, eggs, beef, chicken, and fish, contain significant amounts of phosphorus.
 The body maintains phosphorus/phosphate levels in the blood by regulating how much it absorbs from the intestines and how much it excretes via the kidneys.
 Phosphate levels are also affected by the interaction of parathyroid hormone (PTH), calcium, and vitamin D.

-Phosphorus deficiencies (hypophosphatemia) may be seen with malnutrition, malabsorption, acid-base imbalances, hypercalcemia, and with disorders that affect kidney function.
-Phosphorus excesses (hyperphosphatemia) may be seen with increased intake of the mineral, hypocalcemia, and with kidney dysfunction.
+Phosphorus deficiencies (hypophosphatemia) may be seen with malnutrition, malabsorption, acid-base imbalances, increased blood calcium, and with disorders that affect kidney function.
+Phosphorus excesses (hyperphosphatemia) may be seen with increased intake of the mineral, low blood calcium, and with kidney dysfunction.

 Someone with a mild to moderate phosphorus deficiency often does not have any symptoms.
 With a severe phosphorus deficiency, symptoms may include muscle weakness and confusion.
 An extreme excess of phosphorus may cause symptoms that are similar to those seen with low calcium, including muscle cramps, confusion, and even seizures.